oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 *   Going from typeless to typed, each typeless NetworkQoS entity could be copied to a new typed one with an identical name according to the entities using it.
 If both types use it, two copies will made, one for each type.
 If no entity uses it, any behavior would be fine (but removing it would probably be cleanest).
 *   Going from typed to typeless, each typed NetworkQoS entity would be duplicated as typeless by the same name.
 Here a problem would arise if a NetworkQoS by the same name existed for each type, in which case we would need some name generating algorithm.

-Since at the moment I see no reason to differentiate between VM and host QoS, and seeing as the upgrade script is simpler moving from typeless to typed (the price of an error is lower), the preference should probably be to stick with typeless NetworkQoS entities that may be shared by VM and host networks.
+Since at the moment there's no apparent reason to differentiate between VM and host QoS, and seeing as the upgrade script is simpler moving from typeless to typed (the price of an error is lower), the preference should probably be to stick with typeless NetworkQoS entities that may be shared by VM and host networks.

 ##### User experience